1MDB: The playboys, PMs and partygoers around a global financial scandal

 Several of his apartments were raided and police seized a trove of luxury goods and $28.6m (£21.3m) in cash.
 There are currently 42 charges levelled against him for alleged corruption, money laundering and abuse of power.
-He has pleaded not guilty to all charges and maintained his innocence - including through a soul ballad released weeks before his trial.
+He has pleaded not guilty to all charges and maintained his innocence - including through a soul ballad performed by him and a choir.

 The spending habits of Najib Razak's wife have been compared to those of Imelda Marcos and Marie Antoinette.
 Since her husband lost power, Rosmah Mansor, 67, has been formally charged with money-laundering and tax evasion, to which she has pleaded not guilty.

 Ms Rosmah's expensive tastes have been widely mocked in Malaysia, where she is harshly criticised for being out of touch with ordinary people who struggle to make ends meet.
 In 2018, very public police raids on properties linked to her and her husband lit up social media as images of supermarket trolleys packed with more than 500 luxury handbags, hundreds of watches, and 12,000 items of jewellery said to be worth up to $273m confirmed Malaysians' suspicions that their first family had been living wildly extravagant lives.

 With Rosmah Mansor's larger than life persona and much noted penchant for Hermes Birkin bags, her court appearances are highly scrutinised.

 "She isn't rude but she also isn't particularly friendly or bubbly.
 In person, she comes across as being imperious," says Reuters news agency's Malaysia correspondent Rozanna Latiff.
 "On days Rosmah Mansor is called in for questioning, there is a lot of interest in her outfits and bags."